yurivictor/better-opengraph/README.md

 # Better Opengraph

 Parses a webpage for opengraph information with smart fallbacks.
-Will attempt to get page information even if opengraph fails.
+Will attempt to get page information even if opengraph information does not exist.

 ## Install